Call or stop by

 4) Official copies of all graduate transcripts

 5) Three letters of recommendation (Two should be from professionals who are familiar with your clinical work, current or former supervisors preferred, and one from you major advisor.
-Letters should be included in you online APPIC application.
+Letters should be included in your online APPIC application.

-Selection process: We begin reviewing applications following the November 5th due date.
+Selection process: We begin reviewing applications following the due date (see above).
 Selected members of the Training Committee read each application and select those that are appropriate for interview.
 Applicants will be notified by December 15th if they are selected for an in-person interview, which is required.
 Applicants are welcome to contact current interns or staff members, and if visiting our facility can arrange to meet with an intern or staff member to tour the facility and answer questions.
 However, we strongly encourage applicants to wait until they have been selected for an interview before contacting us or visiting.
 Please contact Marcy Chessler if you have any questions or plan to visit.